 Both Schedule R and Schedule E will be used to calculate the level of certified local business participation.
 Unless a requirement is waived due to limited availability, the determination of responsive and responsible will include meeting the 50% minimum requirement.
 Further, the City shall review Schedules R and E to determine a bid’s/proposal’s compliance with the SLBE requirements as a condition of determining if it is a responsive and responsible bid and/or proposal.
 Moreover, the SLBE participation listed on Schedule R shall not be modified after bid opening without following the formal substitution requirements applicable to the bid process.

-At the time of submittal of Schedule E (for professional services), some L/SLBE-participation must be proposed in order to satisfy the requirement at time of submission.
-If zero participation is presented, the proposal will not be accepted.
-If the proposal with minimum participation is selected, the proposer shall be able to adjust up in order to meet the 50% requirement.
+Ethnicity and gender must be reported.

-Each prime or lead contractor is urged to obtain, from each certified subcontractor, a copy of either the certification letter or certificate issued by the City of Oakland, Department of Workplace & Employment Standards (“DWES”).
-The certification letter and certificate must include the certification number and date of expiration.
+Each prime or lead contractor must obtain, from each certified subcontractor, a copy of the certification letter issued by the City of Oakland, Department of Workplace & Employment Standards (“DWES”).
+The certification letter must include the certification number and date of expiration.

 Maintaining Participation